joemcbride/outlander-xamarin/README.md

 	#var {primary.container} {backpack}

-Highlights can be defined in highlights.cfg
+Highlights can be defined in highlights.cfg.
+Note that only hexadecimal color codes are supported.

 	#highlight {#296B00} {Weapon Master}